Rachel Nyaradzo Adams

-Rachel is a Mandela Rhodes Scholar, a Mellon Mays Fellow and a Felix Scholar.
+Rachel is a Mandela Rhodes Scholar, a Mellon Mays Fellow, and a Felix Scholar.
 She is a recipient of the Mellon Mays Leadership and Service Award.
-She is an expert panellist for the Global Diversity Collegium.
-She also writes on various topics including race relations, culture, education and leadership and speaks on panels and events relevant to leadership development and education.
+She is an expert panelist for the Global Diversity Collegium.
+She also writes on various topics including race relations, culture, education, and leadership and speaks on panels and events relevant to leadership development and education.
 She was listed on the African Youth Awards' 2019 100 Most Influential Young Africans.

 Masters of Science in African Studies, Oxford University (dissertation with distinction)

 Honours degree in Social Anthropology, University of Cape Town (cum laude)